wpilibsuite/frc-docs/source/docs/software/commandbased/binding-commands-to-triggers.rst

   .. code-tab:: java

-    CommandXboxController exampleCommandController = new CommandXboxController(1); // Creates an CommandXboxController on port 1.
+    CommandXboxController exampleCommandController = new CommandXboxController(1); // Creates a CommandXboxController on port 1.
     Trigger xButton = exampleCommandController.x(); // Creates a new Trigger object for the `X` button on exampleCommandController

   .. code-tab:: c++

-    frc2::CommandXboxController exampleCommandController{1} // Creates an CommandXboxController on port 1
+    frc2::CommandXboxController exampleCommandController{1} // Creates a CommandXboxController on port 1
     frc2::Trigger xButton = exampleCommandController.X() // Creates a new Trigger object for the `X` button on exampleCommandController

 JoystickButton